 - Ground – After grinding the beans into a powder, add 2-3 teaspoons to a mug with hot water and let it soak for 10 minutes before straining the liquid with a fine sieve.

 - Whole bean – When using whole unroasted coffee beans, soak them overnight first, then bring the water with the beans to a boil and let it simmer for around 15 minutes, stirring occasionally.
 After that, let it cool completely before straining the liquid.

 A mug of coffee prepared this way tastes different from the coffee you’re used to.
 It has a much milder taste that is closer to herbal tea rather than coffee.
 The drink doesn’t taste rich and strong as is typical for roasted coffee, but rather light and refreshing.

 How Does Roasting Affect The Taste?

-The freshness of the roast makes a significant difference to the taste in your cup.
-But it is not the best idea to drink the coffee as soon as you roast it either.
+The freshness of the roast makes a significant difference to the taste of your cup.
+But it’s not the best idea to drink the coffee as soon as you roast it either.